 BUT, you’ve got to deliver a thesis at the end.
 This is what a PhD is about!

 So, why not just make it easier for yourself and instead of postponing the work until the end, get started early, develop your writing skills and maybe even surprise yourself how straightforward, fun and rewarding writing the dissertation can become.
 Give yourself enough time to develop the skill and writing will become so much easier for you.
-If you need any help in this process, join our free Webinar coming up very soon!
+If you need any help in this process, join our free Webinar coming up soon!